-The Mental Health Media Grants or Pūtea Pāpāho are awarded to creative people who are passionate about reducing discrimination against, and increasing social inclusion towards, New Zealanders living with mental distress.
+The Mental Health Media Grants or Pūtea Pāpāho are awarded to people passionate about reducing discrimination against, and increasing social inclusion towards, New Zealanders living with mental distress or illness.

-These grants fund projects in the media and creative spheres – mahi in journalism and the arts – that make a real and lasting impact on Kiwi hearts and minds.
+These grants fund projects in the media and creative spheres that make a real and lasting impact on our hearts and minds.
 Winning projects are designed to help end the social judgments, myths and barriers to equal opportunity that people living with mental distress can face.

 Each Media Grant offers up to $10,000 NZD, as well as a fellowship and project guidance from the Mental Health Foundation on behalf of Like Minds, Like Mine.

 Between 2007 and 2010, 16 New Zealanders were awarded a Media Grant.
-In 2015, the Creative Grants were re-launched with new funding from the Health Promotion Agency.
+In 2015, the Creative Grants were re-launched with new funding from the Te Hiringa Hauora/the Health Promotion Agency.

 If you have any questions, please email: